For more information and bookings click here

 Throughout your stay will be participating in various research based activities where you will also have the opportunity to improve your photography.
 Your day will be split between conservation/research and photography, but normally you will be able to take pictures throughout.
-Depending on the season, you may be involved in the following activities.
-Please note that some activities, and some research methodologies, are seasonal and you may not be able to take part in every activity during your stay.
+Depending on the season, you may be involved in the following activities:

 Large Predator Research – the Zambezi National Park is home to lions, leopards, cheetah, African wild dogs and spotted hyena.
 Your role will be to assist in collecting baseline data on each species that are used to improve species conservation management plans.
 Data collection is undertaken by a variety of means including driven transects, observations at water holes, remote camera traps, baited call-in stations and community questionnaires.
 When animals are sighted you will attempt to take photographic evidence for individual identification, record the GPS location and other information useful to the research effort.

 Elephant Research – the populations of elephant in this region are huge, but little is known about their seasonal behaviors.
 You will be assisting in documenting the location, size and structure of elephant herds, helping to build up a database of individual animals using their ear notches and tusk size and shape as identification markers.
 We will also be looking at feeding behaviors to assess the species’ impact on the vegetation of the Park.